 A ride from Kununurra to Derby on the Gibb River Road.

-We flew into Kununurra, put the bikers together at the airport, stayed in a local caravan park and in the morning headed out on the tar before the turnoff to the GRR.
+We flew into Kununurra, put the bikes together at the airport, stayed in a local caravan park and in the morning headed out on the tar before the turnoff to the GRR.

 Admiring the Cockburn Ranges.
 Note the corrugations in the road.